atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-tree-sitter-grammar.md

 * `firstLineRegex` - A regex pattern that will be tested against the first line of the file.
 The grammar will be used if this regex matches.
 * `contentRegex` - A regex pattern that will be tested against the contents of the file in order to break ties in cases where *multiple* grammars matched the file using the above two criteria.
 If the `contentRegex` matches, this grammar will be preferred over another grammar with no `contentRegex`.
 If the `contentRegex` does *not* match, a grammar with no `contentRegex` will be preferred over this one.

-##### Syntax Highlighting
+#### Syntax Highlighting

-The `scopes` object controls syntax highlighting.
+The HTML classes that Atom applies for syntax highlighting do not correspond directly to nodes in the syntax tree.
+Instead, Tree-sitter grammar files specify *scope mappings* that specify which classes should be applied to which syntax nodes.
+The `scopes` object controls the scope mappings.
 Its keys are CSS selectors that select nodes in the syntax tree.
 The values for these keys can be of several different types.

 Here is a simple example: